2016–17 Ohio State Buckeyes women's basketball team

 The 2016–17 Ohio State Buckeyes women's basketball team represented the Ohio State University during the 2016–17 NCAA Division I women's basketball season.
-The Buckeyes, led by fourth year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
+The Buckeyes, led by fourth-year head coach Kevin McGuff, played their home games at Value City Arena and were members of the Big Ten Conference.
 They finished the season 28–7, 15–1 in Big Ten play to win a share of the Big Ten regular season title with Maryland.
 They defeated Northwestern in the quarterfinals of the Big Ten women's basketball tournament before losing to Purdue.
-They received at-large bid of the NCAA women's tournament as the No. 5 seed in the Lexington region.
-There they defeated Western Kentucky and Kentucky to advance to the Sweet Sixteen.
+They received an at-large bid to the NCAA women's tournament as the No. 5 seed in the Lexington region.
+There, they defeated Western Kentucky and Kentucky to advance to the Sweet Sixteen.
 In the Sweet Sixteen, they lost to Notre Dame.